edusebass/CODEWEB-BASIC/README.md

 # CODEWWEB
-This repositopry contained DOM, intro to JS, CSS, HTML and more
+This repositopry contained DOM, intro to JS, CSS, HTML and more.
+*Look at this*